atbcb/ICTTestingBaseline/docs/31Context.md

 * Select all focusable interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.).

 ### Test Instructions
-1. Using a physical system keyboard, move focus to each interface component (Tab, [Shift+Tab], space bar, ALT, arrow keys, Enter, etc.) to navigate through each interactive interface component (including form drop-down lists and form fields), and reveal hidden content.
-Use a pointing device (e.g., mouse) to move focus to interface components.
+1. Move focus to each interface component (e.g., Tab, [Shift+Tab], Spacebar, ALT, arrow keys, Enter, etc.), navigate through each interactive interface component (including form drop-down lists and form fields), and reveal hidden content.
-1. Check that when the interface component receives focus, it does not initiate a change of context.
+1. Check that when an interface component receives focus, it does not initiate a change of context.
 Examples of a change of context could include:
-    * Forms submitted automatically when a component receives focus;
+    * Forms submitted automatically when a component receives focus
-    * New windows launched when a component receives focus;
+    * New windows launched when a component receives focus
     * Focus is changed to another component when that component receives focus
+1. Check that the page or application provides suffient warning of any context changes initiated focus change events

 ** Note:** Clicking a control may also activate the control (e.g. button), which may, in turn, initiate a change in context.
 Controls that are clearly intended to initiate a change in context when activated do not fail under this test.